oracle/terraform-provider-oci/website/docs/r/opensearch_opensearch_cluster.html.markdown

 The following attributes are exported:

 * `availability_domains` - The availability domains to distribute the cluser nodes across.
+* `certificate_config` - Custom certificate config for customer provided certs.
+	* `cluster_certificate_mode` - Specifies whether the certificate to be used in cluster is managed by OpenSearch or Oracle Cloud Infrastructure Certificates service.
+	* `dashboard_certificate_mode` - Specifies whether the certificate to be used in dashboard is managed by OpenSearch or Oracle Cloud Infrastructure Certificates service.
+	* `open_search_api_certificate_id` - certificate to be used for OpenSearch cluster api communication
+	* `open_search_dashboard_certificate_id` - certificate to be used for OpenSearch dashboard api communication
 * `compartment_id` - The OCID of the compartment where the cluster is located.
 * `data_node_count` - The number of data nodes configured for the cluster.
 * `data_node_host_bare_metal_shape` - The bare metal shape for the cluster's data nodes.